Currently there are no reasons to doubt the Riemann Hypothesis: The zeta function beyond the realm of computation

-As will be explored in detail, \hyperref[x:figure:fig_boberhiary]{Figure~{\xreffont\ref{x:figure:fig_boberhiary}}} does not illustrate the typical behavior for the large values of \(Z(t)\) and \(S(t)\).
-One way to see this is from Selberg's theorem~\hyperlink{x:biblio:SelS}{[{\xreffont 77}]} that \(\log\abs{Z(t)}\) and \(S(t)\) are independently distributed.
-One of those being particularly large should have no effect on the other. \hyperref[x:figure:fig_boberhiary]{Figure~{\xreffont\ref{x:figure:fig_boberhiary}}} illustrates that a large zero gap causes large values of \(Z(t)\) and \(S(t)\) to occur in close proximity, therefore that cannot be the typical behavior near a large value.
+As will be explored in detail, \hyperref[fig_boberhiary]{Figure~{\xreffont\ref{fig_boberhiary}}} does not illustrate the typical behavior for the large values of \(Z(t)\) and \(S(t)\).
+One way to see this is from Selberg's CLT~\hyperlink{SelS}{[{\xreffont 103}]} that \(\log\abs{Z(t)}\) and \(S(t)\) are independently distributed.
+One of those being typically large should have no effect on the other. \hyperref[fig_boberhiary]{Figure~{\xreffont\ref{fig_boberhiary}}} illustrates that a large zero gap causes large values of \(Z(t)\) and \(S(t)\) to occur in close proximity, therefore that cannot be the typical behavior near a large value.
+(This discussion does not address the question of independence in the tails of the distributions of \(\log\abs{Z(t)}\) and \(S(t)\).)

-In \hyperref[x:section:misleading]{Section~{\xreffont\ref{x:section:misleading}}} we briefly explore the history of finding large values of \(Z(t)\) and explain why that work has inadvertently led to a mistaken impression of what the graph of \(Z(t)\) looks like in a neighborhood of its largest values.
-In \hyperref[x:section:waves]{Section~{\xreffont\ref{x:section:waves}}} we introduce \emph{carrier waves}, which are the actual cause of the largest values of \(Z(t)\). \end{subsectionptx} \end{sectionptx} \typeout{************************************************} \typeout{Section 3 Misleading ideas about large values} \typeout{************************************************} \begin{sectionptx}{Misleading ideas about large values}{}{Misleading ideas about large values}{}{}{x:section:misleading} \begin{introduction}{} Computation has been an important tool for studying the \(\zeta\)-function ever since Riemann calculated the first few zeros by hand.
+In \hyperref[misleading]{Section~{\xreffont\ref{misleading}}} we briefly explore the history of finding large values of \(Z(t)\) and explain why that work has inadvertently led to a mistaken impression of what the graph of \(Z(t)\) looks like in a neighborhood of its largest values.
+In \hyperref[waves]{Section~{\xreffont\ref{waves}}} we introduce \emph{carrier waves}, which are the actual cause of the largest values of \(Z(t)\). \end{subsectionptx} \end{sectionptx} \typeout{************************************************} \typeout{Section 4 Misleading ideas about large values} \typeout{************************************************} \begin{sectionptx}{Section}{Misleading ideas about large values}{}{Misleading ideas about large values}{}{}{misleading} \begin{introduction}{} Computation has been an important tool for studying the \(\zeta\)-function ever since Riemann calculated the first few zeros by hand.
 Computers have enabled large-scale computations: large on the the human scale but minuscule on an absolute scale.
-In reference to whether existing computations should be seen as evidence for RH, Andrew Odlyzko~\hyperlink{x:biblio:OdlOld}{[{\xreffont 66}]} has sounded a cautionary note: the true nature of the \(\zeta\)-function is unlikely to be revealed until we reach regions where \(S(t)\) is routinely over \(100\).
-Since (by Selberg's theorem) \(S(t)\) is typically of size \(\sqrt{\frac12 \log\log t}\), such regions will be inaccessible for a long time.
+In reference to whether existing computations should be seen as evidence for RH, Andrew Odlyzko~\hyperlink{OdlOld}{[{\xreffont 86}]} has sounded a cautionary note: the true nature of the \(\zeta\)-function is unlikely to be revealed until we reach regions where \(S(t)\) is routinely larger than \(100\).
+Since (by Selberg's CLT) \(S(t)\) is typically of size \(\sqrt{\frac12 \log\log t}\), such regions will be inaccessible for a long time.